 - Weight – 68 lbs./84 lbs. (it’s canvas!)

 - Dimensions – 13 feet/16 feet, height 8 ft./10 ft.

 - Material – 100% cotton canvas (waterproof and mold-resistant)

 - Openings – 1 door, 4 windows (mesh covered)

-The Tahoe Gear Olympia is a 3-season family tent that can accommodate ten people in its spacious interior.
+The Tahoe Gear Olympia is a 3-season hinged door camping tent that can accommodate ten people in its spacious interior.
 As for height, a man of 6.5 feet tall would be able to stand up straight inside.
 The durable body and rain fly are made of 1200mm polyester.
 The product comes with its own carry-bag that makes it easy to transport.